kaspars-ozols/ado-copilot-code-review/README.md

 ### GitHub Personal Access Token

 1. Go to [GitHub Settings > Developer Settings > Personal Access Tokens](https://github.com/settings/tokens)
-2. Generate a new token (classic) with the following scopes:
+2. Generate a new **Fine-grained** token with the following options:
+   - Repository access: Public
-   - `copilot` - For Copilot CLI access
+   - Permission: Copilot Requests
 3. Store the token as a secret variable in your Azure DevOps pipeline

 ### Azure DevOps Personal Access Token

 1. Go to your Azure DevOps organization
 2. Click on **User Settings** > **Personal Access Tokens**
+3. Click on **New Token** and then **Show All Scopes**
-3. Create a new token with the following scopes:
+4. Create a new token with the following scopes:
    - **Code**: Read
    - **Pull Request Threads**: Read & Write
-4. Store the token as a secret variable in your Azure DevOps pipeline
+5. Store the token as a secret variable in your Azure DevOps pipeline

 ### Storing Tokens in Azure DevOps